kinectron/kinectron/memory-bank/progress.md

   - Added size logging to monitor message sizes
   - Implemented flag-controlled test value system for debugging
   - Resolved "Message too big for JSON channel" errors by changing PeerJS serialization method from JSON to binary
+  - Fixed "Stop Stream" button in streamTest.html to properly stop the stream on the server side
 - **Current Behavior**:
   - Users can start the raw depth stream from the client, which activates the Kinect hardware
   - Raw depth data is successfully transmitted from hardware to client
   - Client unpacks the raw depth data into 16-bit depth values correctly
-  - Basic point cloud visualization is displayed
+  - Point cloud visualization is displayed
-  - The "Stop Stream" button in streamTest.html stops the stream in the UI but doesn't stop the stream on the server side
+  - The "Stop Stream" button in streamTest.html properly stops the stream on both client and server sides

+### Debugging System Implementation

+- **Status**: Completed and working correctly
+- **Implementation**:
+  - Created debug.js files for both application and client
+  - Implemented a consistent DEBUG object structure across both environments
+  - Added flag-based controls for different logging categories:
+    - RAW_DEPTH: Master switch for raw depth logging
+    - PERFORMANCE: For performance-related logs
+    - DATA: For data integrity logs
+    - NETWORK: For network-related logs
+  - Added UI controls in streamTest.html for toggling debug flags
+  - Wrapped console logs with appropriate debug flag checks
+  - Used console.group() for better organization of related logs
+  - Added essential vs. non-essential message differentiation in debug panel
+- **Current Behavior**:
+  - Debug logging is disabled by default
+  - Users can enable specific categories of logging as needed
+  - Console output is clean and organized when debugging is enabled
+  - Debug panel only shows essential information by default

 ## Known Issues

-1. **Raw Depth Stream Stop Button Issue**:

-   - **Issue**: The "Stop Stream" button in streamTest.html doesn't fully stop the raw depth stream
-   - **Symptoms**:
-     - UI updates correctly to show the stream has stopped
-     - Server continues processing and broadcasting data
-   - **Current Status**: Need to implement proper cleanup similar to app.js
-   - **Next Steps**: Fix the "Stop Stream" button to properly stop the stream on the server side

-2. **Raw Depth Visualization Quality**:
+1. **Raw Depth Visualization Quality**:

    - **Issue**: Depth data appears in distinct planes rather than smooth contours
    - **Symptoms**: Banding/quantization effect in the point cloud visualization